microsoftgraph/microsoft-graph-docs-contrib/concepts/msgraph-customer-get-direct-deep-link-to-assignment-for-tool.md

 After you get the relevant class and member information, you can get the assignment and grade information you need.

-## Get a deep direct link for the assignment
+## Get a deep link for the assignment

 The [Assignment property](/graph/api/resources/educationassignment#properties) returns the authenticated deep link to the selected assignments.
 For Teams' users, the assignments open directly.

-##  Get a deep direct link for the submission
+##  Get a deep link for the submission

 The [Submission property](/graph/api/resources/educationsubmission#properties) webURL returns the authenticated deep link to the submission.